 The outstanding pharmacy education you will receive at University of the Sciences will allow you to take the lead in this competitive arena.

 - During the pharmacy practice experiences, you will be introduced to a variety of practice settings to allow application of your knowledge and skills as well as introducing you to the variety of pharmacy career options available following graduation.
-The pharmacy practice experiences begin early in the professional program and extend through your final year.
-The final year of pharmacy school consists of 40 weeks of rotations in various settings.
+The pharmacy practice experiences begin early, and extend through your final year, which consists of 36 weeks of rotations in various settings.

-The following is a typical curriculum for doctor of pharmacy students entering University of the Sciences in Fall 2012; current students should refer to their academic advisor for their curricula.
+The following is an example curriculum for doctor of pharmacy students entering University of the Sciences in Fall 2016; current students should refer to their academic advisor for their curricula.

 Writing and Rhetoric I, II